andrii-petlovanyi/emanager-cl-crm/README.md

 Therefore, first of all, I developed a small RESTFull API, which is based on **Node.js/Express/Mongoose**.
 You can read more about the API itself at the [link](https://github.com/andrii-petlovanyi/emanager-server-crm "Repository with EManager RESTFull API").

-... and after that, I developed the portal for bot management in tandem with the following libraries - ***React.js, ChakraUI, RTK Query, and ReactHookForm***.
+... and after that, I developed the site for bot management in tandem with the following libraries - ***React.js, ChakraUI, RTK Query, and ReactHookForm***.
 The functionality of these libraries will be enough for the future expansion of this small CRM.

 Now I will tell a little more about the capabilities of the portal: